simoncblyth/opticks/notes/issues/G4CXTest_GEOM_deviant_simple_history_TO_BT_BT_SA_at_1000_per_1M_level.rst

 * some boundaries look wrong : isnt the Steel within Acrylic not water ?

+  * implementing B side boundaries would be good

 * revive Geant4 "simtrace" equivalent for the sticks

 * use inputphotons from CD center so the same A,B slots have photons in the